korewireless/OmniSIM-SAFE-Demo/README.md

-# OmniSIM-SAFE-Middleware
+# OmniSIM-SAFE-Demo
-OmniSIM SAFE - Middleware to enable Zero Touch Provisioning / Chip-2-Cloud with IoT SAFE
+OmniSIM SAFE - Demo of the Middleware to enable Zero Touch Provisioning / Chip-2-Cloud with IoT SAFE

 ## Hardware
 This section provides recommended Hardware to build a IoT SAFE test device.
 Other hardware can be used and recommend Linux based OS running on the device.